-Apalutamide (240 mg) is a treatment option for patients with mCNPC/mCSPC regardless of volume of disease (Level of evidence 1, Strong recommendation).
+Apalutamide (240 mg) is a treatment option for men with mCNPC/mCSPC regardless of volume of disease (Level of evidence 1, Strong recommendation).

 Apalutamide inhibits the AR by preventing its nuclear translocation and DNA binding.
-The first large, randomized clinical trial assessing apalutamide in mCNPC/mCSPC was the TITAN trial, which randomized 1052 patients with mCNPC/mCSPC (any) to receive apalutamide (240 mg once daily) plus ADT or ADT alone.
-As well, 10.7% received previous docetaxel therapy and 37.3% had low-volume disease.
-With a median of 40.0 months of followup, rPFS at 24 months was 68.2% in the apalutamide group and 47.5% in the placebo group (HR 0.48, 95% CI 0.39-0.60, p<0.001).
-Benefit with apalutamide in rPFS was seen regardless of prior chemotherapy use or disease burden.
-Final analysis of OS showed apalutamide improved OS, reducing the risk of death by 35% (median OS for apalutamide not reached vs. 52.2 months in the placebo group; HR 0.65, 95% CI 0.53-0.79, p<0.0001).^{37,38} Benefit with apalutamide in rPFS and OS was seen regardless of disease burden and timing of metastases (de novo vs. metachronous).
+The first large randomized clinical trial assessing apalutamide in mCNPC/ mCSPC was the TITAN trial, which randomized 1052 men with mCNPC/mCSPC (any) to receive apalutamide (240 mg once daily) plus ADT or ADT alone.
+In addition, 10.7% received previous docetaxel therapy and 37.3% had low-volume disease.
+With a median of 40.0 months of followup, rPFS at 24 months was 68.2% in the apalutamide group and 47.5% in the placebo group (HR 0.48, 95% Cl, 0.39-0.60, p<0.001).
+The benefit with apalutamide in rPFS was seen regardless of prior chemotherapy use or disease burden.
+Final analysis of OS showed apalutamide improved OS, reducing the risk of death by 35% (median OS for apalutamide not reached vs. 52.2 months in the placebo group; HR 0.65; 95% CI 0.53-0.79; p<0.0001).^{36,37} The benefit with apalutamide in rPFS and OS was seen regardless of disease burden and timing of metastases (de novo vs. metachronous).